User Manual – Durst

 Updated on

-• how to parameterize the serial number and
+• how to configure parameters for the Serial number, and

-• which possible specific issues can be illustrated
+• which specific use cases can be represented using this approach.

-In practice, for creation and printing, sequential numbering must be generated either sorted or randomly arranged on previously prepared designs - this is in order to achieve clear labelling.
-Therefore, the data source for the serial number can either be created beforehand in an external application and provided as a CSV file, or it can be created in the VDP Editor without uploading a CSV file.
-Serial numbers are needed for the following cases:
+In practice, sequential numbering often needs to be generated and printed – either sorted or randomly arranged – on pre-designed templates.
+This serves the purpose of unique identification.
+The data source for the serial numbers can either be created in an external application beforehand and provided as a CSV file Therefore, the data source for the serial number can either be created beforehand in an external application and provided as a CSV file, or it can be generated directly in the VDP Editor without the need to upload a CSV file.
+Serial numbers are required for the following use cases:

-• Lot numbers - Unique number for raffles, tombolas, etc.
+• Batch numbers – unique numbers for raffles, lotteries, etc.

-• Batch numbers - Creation of combined number ranges with consecutive numbering.
+• Lot numbers – creating combined number ranges with consecutive numbering.

-• Vouchers - Creation of unique number for promotional vouchers.
+• Vouchers – creating a unique number for promotional vouchers.

-• Machine numbers - Creation of unique numbers for stickers which are used to identify machines or spare parts.
+• Machine numbers – creating unique numbers for labels used to identify machines or spare parts.

-• Identification/badges - Creation of consecutive numbering for badges or authorization badges.
+• IDs/Tags – creating consecutive numbering for IDs or access tags.

 You would like to create consecutive numbering on a sticker, based on the following parameters:

-• centered horizontally within the space provided on the sticker
+• Centered horizontally within the designated space provided on the sticker

-• in Calibri Bold with 8pt font size
+• Calibri Bold with 8 pt font size

-1. Open the desired Article or the intended Print Item in the VDP editor.
+1. Open the relevant Article or the intended Print Item in the VDP Editor.

 2. Select the VDP Text Tool [1].

-3. Create a line from the left edge to the right edge of the free space on the Print Item.
-The line indicates, on the one hand, from which start position to which end position the serial number will stand and on the other hand, from which baseline the serial number will be created.
-The X and Y position of the serial number can be changed later and at any time.
-The red color for the line immediately indicates the user that the serial number is placed on layer VDP on highest level [2].
+3. Draw a horizontal line from the left edge to the right edge of the available space on the Print Item [2].
+The line defines, on the one hand, the start and end positions between which the serial number will be placed, and on the other hand, the baseline from which the serial number is generated.
+The X and Y positions of the serial number can be adjusted at any time.
+The red color of the line immediately indicates to the user that the serial number is placed on the VDP layer at the topmost level [2].

-Figure 1: The Print Item when creating the text position using the VDP Text Tool
+Figure 1: The Print Item while drawing the text position with the Text Tool

-Since serial numbers are usually applied in small font sizes, after releasing the mouse button the dummy text may run into the text overflow.
-This will cause a warning to be displayed in the area provided.
-You can simply ignore this warning when creating the serial number, as this warning will disappear when conducting the next step.
+Since serial numbers are typically placed using small font sizes, it may occur – after releasing the mouse button – that the placeholder text overflows the text area.
+As a result, a warning is displayed in the designated message area.
+This warning can be safely ignored during serial number creation, as it will automatically disappear in the next step.

-1. After releasing the mouse button, the Sample Content dummy text is created in a predefined size and font and displayed to the user.
+1. After releasing the mouse button, the placeholder text Sample Content is generated in a predefined font size and style and displayed to the user.

-2. Then open the Content tab [3] and select the Serial Number [4] entry in the Data source option.
+2. Next, open the tab Content [3] and, select the Serial Number [4] under the option Data Source.

-1. By selecting Serial Number in the Data Source option, five input fields are offered, which present the following functions:
+1. By selecting Serial Number as the Data Source, five input fields become available, each serving the following purpose:

-• Start [5] – Define the start value of the serial number.
+• Start [5] – defines the initial value of the serial number.

-• Repeat after [6] – By entering a value - a number greater than the start value - the serial number will start numbering again, beginning with the start value.
+• Start again after [6] – if a value greater than the start value is entered, the numbering of the serial number will restart from the start value once the specified number is reached.

 Example: